irfanhakim-as/mango/README.md

     +   SCHEDULER_TIMEZONE = os.getenv("SCHEDULER_TIMEZONE", "UTC")
     ```

-3. At runtime, the setting you have updated should now take the place of the default setting defined in the [conf.base](settings/base.py) module.
+3. At runtime, the setting you have updated should now take the place of the default setting.

 #### Making the setting compulsory